Jean de La Fontaine: Depictions and legacy

 There are more statues in Château-Thierry, the town of the poet's birth.
 The most prominent is the standing statue by Charles-René Laitié, which was ordered by command of Louis XVIII as a gift to the town.
 It was officially set in place in a square overlooking the Marne in 1824.
 During the Second Battle of the Marne it was damaged and was then moved about the town.
 Repaired now, its present position is in the square fronting the poet's former house.
 At his feet the race between the Tortoise and the Hare is taking place.
 The house itself has now been converted into a museum, outside which stands the life-sized statue created by Bernard Seurre.
 Inside the museum is Louis-Pierre Deseine’s head and shoulders clay bust of La Fontaine.

 Further evidence of La Fontaine's enduring popularity is his appearance on a playing card from the second year of the French Revolution.
 In this pack royalty is displaced by the rationalist free-thinkers known as Philosophes, and the ironical fabulist figures as the King of Spades.
 He was no less popular at the Bourbon Restoration, as is evidenced by the royal commission of his statue.
 Besides that, there was the 1816 bronze commemorative medal depicting the poet's head, designed by Jacques-Édouard Gatteaux, in the Great Men of France series.
 More recently there has been a sideways seated view of him in the Histoire de France series.

 The head of La Fontaine also appeared on a 100 franc coin to commemorate the 300th anniversary of his death, on the reverse of which the fable of the fox and the crow is depicted.
 Another commemoration that year included the strip of 2.80 euro fable stamps, in the composite folder of which appeared a detachable portrait without currency.
 In 1995 equally, the asteroid 5780 Lafontaine was named in his honour.

 Other appearances on postage stamps include the 55 centimes issue of 1938, with a medallion of the fable of The Wolf and the Lamb below him; and the Monaco 50-cent stamp commemorating the 350th anniversary of La Fontaine's birth in 1971, in which the head and shoulders of the fabulist appear below some of the more famous characters about which he wrote.
-Another coin series on which he appears is the annualFables de La Fontaine celebration of the (Chinese) lunar new year.
+Another coin series on which he appears is the annual Fables de La Fontaine celebration of the (Chinese) lunar new year.
 Issued since 2006, these bullion coins have had his portrait on the reverse and on the face each year's particular zodiac animal.